sinai-sawn-perez/post-install-config/README.md

 </p>

 <p>
-By default Agents have permission to create new Users, though users are able to create their own accounts or submit tickets under a guest account.
-If a User has an account attatched to their ticket, they will be able to check the status of the ticket as it's updated - and if you enable autoresponses then Users will recieve an email when the ticket is updated.
+By default Agents have permission to create new Users, alternatively users can create their own accounts or submit tickets under a guest account.
+If a User account is attatched to a ticket they will be able to check the status of the ticket as it's updated - and if autoresponses are enabled Users will recieve updates to the email address associated with the account.
 </p>
 <br />